A PWC site dedicated to Jet Ski, Seadoo, Yamaha WaveRunner, Honda AquaTrax and HSR-Benelli offering personal watercraft reviews, news and more.

 Of course, the key words at the end of the last paragraph are “production form.”

 As you may have surmised, many of today’s flagship engines have more potential than they’re allowed to exhibit.
 And the proof is that one of the first ways that aftermarket manufacturers like RIVA Racing pull more power out of an engine, “for competition use only” – wink, wink – is that they install an electronic speed control override module.
-For an example of the potential increases, let’s look at Sea-Doo’s RXP-X 260.
-Installing RIVA’s override module, as well as a simple power filter and airflow upgrade, instantly adds roughly three miles per hour to a U.S. model’s top end, much of which is accomplished simply by removing the engine’s GPS-controlled speed limit.
+For an example of the potential increases, let’s look at Kawasaki’s Ultra series.
+Installing RIVA’s override module, as well as a simple power filter and airflow upgrade, instantly adds roughly three to four miles per hour to a U.S. model’s top end, much of which is accomplished simply by removing the engine’s GPS-controlled speed limit.
 Suddenly, your boat has the potential to hit 70 mph, all with just relatively simple accessories.
 As RIVA explains, the speed control override module is “the gateway part” necessary for all modifications that utilize the stock ECU, or Electronic Control Module.

 Remove the leash and the beast is set free.